eduardoamorim-dev/database-study/README.md

 ---

-## Uploading PostgreSQL to a Container with Docker Compose
+## Uploading Postgres to a container with Docker Command and Docker Compose

 ### Prerequisites
 - PostgreSQL installed (optional for tools like `psql`)